hhd-dev/hhd/readme.md

 enable the modules `SYSFS trigger` with `CONFIG_IIO_SYSFS_TRIGGER` and `High resolution timer trigger` with `CONFIG_IIO_HRTIMER_TRIGGER`.
 Both are under `Linux Kernel Configuration ─> Device Drivers ─> Industrial I/O support ─> Triggers - standalone`.

+There is a sporadic bug currently where gyro will stop working after suspend, just switch between mouse mode and not to fix while a fix is being developed.

 #### Missing Python Evdev
 In case you have installation issues, you might be missing the package `python-evdev`.